DamengRandom/Nextlist/README.md

 ## Learn More

-To learn more about next list project, take a look at the following resources:
+To learn more about Nextlist project, take a look at the following resources:

 - Technologuy stack
 - Project structure